-Founded in 2014 by Erik Voorhees, the service allows users to submit one cryptocurrency to a specific address and then receive a different coin at a different address (thus the name: shape shift).
+Founded in 2014 by Erik Voorhees, the service allowed users to simply access the shapeshift.io home page to submit one cryptocurrency to a specific address and then receive a different coin at a different address (thus the name: shape shift).

-This is done without the user having to place bids in a traditional bid/offer cryptocurrency-pair exchange.
-The Shapeshift system chooses the best exchange rate and performs the trade automatically.
+It all happened without login or the user having to place bids on a traditional bid/offer cryptocurrency-pair exchange.
+The Shapeshift system chose the best exchange rate and performed the trade automatically.

 Originally, the service allowed anyone to create a new cryptocurrency address for the deposit coin and the system would send the exchanged coins to an address provided by the users.

-This could be done 100% anonymously, a fact which quickly attracted regulators' attention.
+This could be done 100% anonymously, a fact that quickly attracted regulators’ attention.

-Later, KYC and AML regulations forced Shapeshift to require users to signup and login before exchanging cryptos.
+Later, KYC and AML regulations forced Shapeshift to require users to signup and identify themselves before exchanging cryptos.

-From September 2018 onwards, users must provide identification in order to exchange cryptos at Shapeshift.
-A move which led TNW to publish that "they might as well just shut down their business".
+From September 2018 onwards, users had to provide identification in order to exchange cryptos at Shapeshift.
+A move which led TNW to publish that “they might as well just shut down their business”.

-The signup procedure made Shapeshift a lot more like a traditional exchange, turning many users away from the originally innovative exchange.
+The signup and KYC procedures made Shapeshift work like a traditional exchange, turning many users away from the originally innovative exchange.